Democrats Unveil Virtual Convention Schedule and Unity Theme

 Thursday’s theme is “America’s Promise.”
 Speakers will cast Biden as a man of character, decency, compassion and resilience – “a fighter” who gets back up.
 The night will lean into Biden’s biography and his long record in Washington.

-Biden’s vanquished foes — Kamala Harris (if she’s not the veep), Pete Buttigieg, and Cory Booker — will precede Uncle Joe’s acceptance speech, along with probable veep might-have-beens Tammy Baldwin and Tammy Duckworth.
+Biden’s vanquished foes — Kamala Harris (if she’s not the veep), Pete Buttigieg, and Cory Booker — will precede Uncle Joe’s acceptance speech, along with probable veep might-have-beens Tammy Baldwin, Tammy Duckworth, and Keisha Lance Bottoms.

 Some observers looking through the schedule have noticed that there is no mention of Susan Rice and wondered if it might be a tipoff that she’s the veep, but it’s clear the schedule was put together long before anyone other than Biden himself — and perhaps even Biden himself — knew the identity of his running mate.
 It’s likely an oversight.